thor-harsh/Tensor-Flow-Project--9-/README.md

-# Tensor-Flow-Project--8--
+# Tensor-Flow-Project--9--

 <table>

-**In this project we'll be applying Transfer Learning to solve very famous Food Vision 101 challenge of Image Classification using 100% percent i.e whole Food 101 dataset** <br></br>
+**In this project we'll be applying Natural Language Processing to solve Natural Language Processing with Disaster Tweets and clssifying them on different tweets.** <br></br>

 **Let's looks into dataset:** <br></br>